Bio-Inspired Musculoskeletal Antagonistic Joint

 Skills

-actuator design fabrication thin-film processing antagonistic joints experimental validation system integration
+actuator design electrostatic clutch fabrication antagonistic joints feed-forward control high-voltage robotics experimental validation system integration